SDG Bootcamp Assistant 2020

 - Opportunity to learn more about the international development context in BC as part of a provincial network

-Applications for the SDG Bootcamp Assistant will reviewed and accepted on a rolling basis starting immediately with applications closing by Nov.
-15. We are looking for volunteers who can start as soon as possible and no later than the week of Nov.
-18 – 22.
+Applications for the SDG Bootcamp Assistant will reviewed and accepted on a rolling basis starting immediately with applications closing December 13, 2019.
 Volunteering with BCCIC is flexible, but to reduce volunteer turnover we hope for the SDG Bootcamp Assistant to stay with us for the duration of the Bootcamp ending at the end of October and to volunteer between 7.5 and 15 hours per week with more time required during the retreat phases of the Bootcamp.
 Only applicants who can commit to attending and supporting all three SDG Bootcamp retreats and the follow-up action lab will be considered for this volunteer role.
 Please include the time commitment you are able to make within the body of your statement of interest including number of hours per week.

 All BCCIC volunteers have a half-day orientation session to better understand the organization and what it means to be a volunteer with us.